Donk Bets – How to React to a Donk Bet

-A donk bet can best be described as a player making a small opening bet when acting before a player who has previously shown aggression in the hand by betting or raising either before or after the flop.
+A small opening bet made before a player who’s shown aggression by betting or raising before or after the flop.
 Donk betting is a relatively new term in poker jargon and became popular because such a bet is often associated with players who lack experience and don’t fully understand the dynamics of no-limit betting.
-However, though its perceived as a “fishy” move, a donk bet can be an effective ploy to build the pot or take control of the hand when used properly.
+However, though it’s perceived as a “fishy” move, a donk bet can be an effective ploy to build the pot or take control of the hand when used properly.
 Let’s look at why donk bets are made and the proper way of reacting to them.

 There are basically four reasons or goals in making a donk bet.
 The two most recognized are to either entice opponents to fold their cards or to get them to make a call with a marginal or worse hand.
 But due to the small size of a donk bet, neither of these goals tends to be realized.
 The bet is usually too small to induce a fold and also does not garner maximum value.
 That leads us to the other two goals of donk betting, which are to encourage your aggressive opponent to raise your small bet when you’re holding a strong hand or to prevent your table rival from betting so much that he keeps you from calling and seeing the next card.
 The latter is often referred to as a blocking bet.

 Let’s use an example to illustrate how to react to a donk bet.
 You are holding :Ah :Kh on the button and fire a pre-flop raise into the pot of 800 in chips with the blinds at 100/200.
 The only caller is the big blind and the pot now totals 1,700.
 A flop of :9s :6d: 2c hits the board and you are surprised to see the big blind make a donk bet of 400–less than 1/4 of the pot.
 At this point, you should be asking yourself, why did he make this donk bet?
 Does the big blind want you to fold, call or raise?
 If you can better understand his reasoning, you will be in better position to react properly.